 There are a number of popular programming languages, and each provides different paradigms for working with data and services.
-Idiomatic drivers are created by development teams that are experts in the given language and that know how programmers 5 prefer to work within that language.
+Idiomatic drivers are created by development teams that are experts in the given language and that know how programmers prefer to work within that language.
 This approach can also benefit from its ability to leverage specific features in a programming language that might provide efficiencies for accessing and processing data.

-For programmers, idiomatic drivers are easier to learn and use, and they reduce the onboarding time for teams to begin working with the underlying system.
+For programmers, idiomatic drivers are easier to learn and use, and they reduce the onboarding time for teams to begin working with the underlying database.
 For example, idiomatic drivers provide direct interfaces to set and get documents or fields within documents.
 With other types of interfaces it may be necessary to retrieve and parse entire documents and navigate to specific values in order to set or get a field.

-MongoDB supports idiomatic drivers in over a dozen languages: Java, .NET, Ruby, Node.js, Perl, Python, PHP, C, C++, Erlang, Javascript, Haskell and Scala.
-Other drivers are supported by the community.
+MongoDB supports idiomatic drivers in over ten languages: Java, .NET, Ruby, Node.js, Perl, Python, PHP, C, C++, C#, Javascript, and Scala.
+30+ other drivers are supported by the community.